raktims2210-dev/enterprise-ai-open-problems/README.md

 The intent is to enable **academic discussion, student exploration, and practitioner dialogue** around enterprise AI failure modes, constraints, and open research questions.
+These problems are written for students, researchers, and practitioners interested in long-lived, production-grade AI systems.

 ---